kuruczgy/x1e-nixos-config/README.md

 To enable the `el2` specialization, which you can then select in the systemd-boot menu, set `x1e.el2.enable = true;` in your config.

-This is deliberately a separate non-default boot option, since some hardware support does not work under EL2.
+This is deliberately a separate non-default boot option, since some hardware support might not work under EL2.

 ## Contributing